Managing your health: a guide for people living with HIV

-AIDS service organizations: Local AIDS service organizations may provide some rehabilitation services for free.
+HIV organizations: Local HIV organizations may provide some rehabilitation services for free.

 Despite the importance of rehabilitation for people living with HIV and the increasing number of persons who may require rehabilitation, access to rehabilitation services continues to be a challenge across Canada.
 For example, some provinces have removed certain rehabilitation services from public coverage.
 This can create a significant burden for those individuals who can only access rehabilitation services through publicly funded channels.